-- Reviewing, and reporting on as appropriate, other information published with the financial statements, including the Annual Governance Statement. - Reviewing and reporting on the Whole of Government Accounts return, in line with the instructions issued by the NAO.
+- ► Reviewing, and reporting on as appropriate, other information published with the financial statements, including the Annual Governance Statement. - ► Reviewing and reporting on the Whole of Government Accounts return, in line with the instructions issued by the NAO.

-Finally, we are also required to discharge our statutory duties and responsibilities as established by the Local Audit and Accountability Act 2014.
+Finally, we are also required to discharge our statutory duties and responsibilities as established by the Local Audit and Accountability Act 2014 and Code of Audit Practice.